Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 See [this definition](https://www.w3.org/TR/did-core/).

-### DNS

-Domain name system.

 ### DNS record

+DNS stands for domain name system.
 A DNS record is a piece of information on a DNS server, which includes the type of this record (e.g. `TXT`), the domain name, and the value of this record, etc.

 ### Document store